Spherical space forms revisited: Preparation

 Now suppose $A\leq G$ is abelian, and decompose $V_\C$ under $A$ as a sum of 1-dimensional representations.
 By freeness, each of these is faithful.
 So $A$ is a subgroup of the multiplicative group $\C-\{0\}$, hence cyclic, proving the first claim.
 Since any group of prime-squared order is abelian, this also proves the $p=q$ case of the second claim.

-So suppose $p<q$ are primes and consider a subgroup of $G$ with order $p q$; write $P$ resp.\ $Q$ for a Sylow $p$-subgroup resp.\ $q$-subgroup of~$G$.
+So suppose $p<q$ are primes and consider a subgroup of $G$ with order $p q$; by discarding the rest of~$G$ we may suppose without loss that this subgroup is all of~$G$.
+Write $P$ resp.\ $Q$ for a Sylow $p$-subgroup resp.\ $q$-subgroup.
 By Sylow's theorem, $P$ normalizes $Q$.
 If it acts trivially on $Q$ then $G$ is abelian, so suppose $P$ acts nontrivially on~$Q$.

 For purposes of this proof, a character of $Q$ means a homomorphism $Q\to\C^*$.
 It is standard that any complex representation of $Q$ is the direct sum of $Q$'s character spaces, meaning the subspaces on which $Q$ acts by its various characters.
 Fix a character $\x$ of $Q$ whose character space contains a nonzero vector $v\in V_\C$; $\x$ is faithful since $Q$ acts freely on $V_\C$.
 If $g\in P$ then $g(v)$ lies in the character space for the character $\x\circ i_g^{-1}:Q\to\C^*$, where $i_g:x\mapsto g x g^{-1}$ means conjugation by $g$.
 Since $\x$ is faithful, and $P$ acts faithfully on $Q$, the various characters $\x\circ i_g^{-1}$ are all distinct.
 Therefore the terms in the sum $\sum_{g\in P}g(v)$ are linearly independent, so the sum is nonzero.
 But this contradicts freeness since the sum is obviously $P$-invariant. \end{proof}